 Steering column can only be lowered by loosening the firewall bracket in addition to the above steps.
 This is due to the collapsible steering column on 67 models.

-It is helpful to understand how the Chrysler gauges were calibrated in order to understand what the has marks mean, especially on the oil pressure and temperature gauges.
+It is helpful to understand how the Chrysler gauges were calibrated from the factory, especially on the oil pressure and temperature gauges.

 Oil Pressure Gauge: